open-competency-library/software-development/technologies/backend/entityframework.md

+---
+layout: default
+title: Entity Framework Developer 1
+parent: Back-end
+grand_parent: Technologies
+nav_order: 3
+---
-# Entity Framework Apprentice 1
+# Entity Framework Developer 1

 A developer who can implement an ORM in a .NET application to communicate with the database without direct SQL queries.